datapartnership/datapartnership.github.io/content/updates/estimating-high-speed-broadband-coverage-in-ukraine.md

 _Fig.
 2: 4G Mobile broadband coverage, 2019 (Source_: _Based on analysis by Ookla® of Speedtest Intelligence® data for May 20, 2020.
 Ookla trademarks used under license and reprinted with permission)_

 The quality of mobile broadband remains insufficient for communication needs, especially in less populated oblasts and in rural and remote areas.
-As can be seen from the coverage map of 3G/4G broadband access, as measured by mobile network operators’ (MNOs) speed tests, only the largest cities have good coverage, whereas the rest of the country is severely underserved
+The coverage map of 3G/4G broadband access (Fig. 2) measured by mobile network operators’ (MNOs) speed tests shows that the largest cities have good coverage, whereas the rest of the country is severely underserved.

 **Impact**: Broadband connectivity is a critical foundation for socioeconomic development in today’s global, and increasingly digital, economy.
 It is a general-purpose technology (GPT) that accelerates the pace of economic growth and reduces income disparities, thus contributing to poverty alleviation.